opsfolio/resource-surveillance/README.md

 Surveillance State ("surveillance state") SQLite Database_ will be `resource-surveillance.sqlite.db`.

-If you have many surveillance state SQLite databases, you should use a pattern like like this so they can be easily merged using `surveilr admin merge-sql`.
+If you have many surveillance state SQLite databases and you want to query them as one database instead of individual `RSSD`s, you should use a pattern like like this so they can be easily merged using `surveilr admin merge-sql`.
+Add any kind of _identifying_ or _differenting_ field(s) like `$(hostname)` into the `RSSD` filename.

 ```bash
 $ export SURVEILR_STATEDB_FS_PATH="resource-surveillance-$(hostname).sqlite.db"